Coreoz/HTTP-Gateway/router/README.md

 }
 ```

-This router function with path pattern with the form of `{pattern}`.
+This router functions with path pattern with the form of `{pattern}`.
 A pattern cannot contain slash: `/`.
 Some example of valid path:
 - `/resources/{id}`